 Embutido in Spanish translates directly to sausage.
 And while the Filipino embutido resembles the shape of a sausage, its texture and preparation happen to align more similarly with the American meatloaf.
 Spanish sausages cure over a number of days as they slowly dry and develop flavors.
 The Filipino version has enough work involved but kind of genius.
 You won't have to wait long to eat it!
 People consume embutidos during Christmas time as part of the festive celebrations.

-The straightforward way to making embutidois throwing seasonings, vegetables, and raisins (totally optional) into a bowl with ground meat.
+The straightforward way of making embutidos is throwing seasonings, vegetables, and raisins (totally optional) into a bowl with ground meat.
 After mixing, you would spread out the meat and then carefully roll it into a log with aluminum foil for steaming.
 What you end up with is something that looks like a thick sausage with the taste of a meatloaf that is slightly more on the sweet side.

 How to Make Filipino Embutido

-Pickled sweet relish is the surprised ingredients in embutido.
-But alas, there aren't any available in Tbilisi.
+Pickled sweet relish is the surprise ingredient in embutido.
+But alas, there isn't any available in Tbilisi.
 But I managed to get close to the original taste by chopping up some cornichons and mixing sugar with the pickle juice.
 All of the ingredients in embutido can be replaced.
 But just make sure that they are chopped into tiny pieces because you want to feature the meat and not the filling.

 The ground meat I used in this embutido recipe is a mix of pork and beef, which I believe makes it a little bit tastier because of the beef.
 The additions include breadcrumbs, carrots, cornichons, sweet onion, red bell pepper, raisins, milk, and eggs.
-The center of the embutido also usually contained sliced boiled eggs.
-Before prepping all ingredients
+The center of the embutido also usually contains sliced boiled eggs.